Naperville, IL -- (SBWIRE) -- 02/25/2013 -- Synopsis

 A competitively priced comprehensive overview of the key categories in the soft drinks market.

 Why was the report written?

-USA Soft Drinks Review 2012 reports provide a comprehensive overview of soft drinks markets.
+Soft Drinks Review 2012 reports provide a comprehensive overview of soft drinks markets.
 Compiled from extensive global soft drinks database, the reports offer a cost effective way of quickly gaining an understanding of the industries dynamics and structure.

 What is the current market landscape and what is changing?

 Current economic environment remains gloomy in western markets and Eurozone countries are having a particularly turbulent ride.

 What are the key drivers behind recent market changes?

 Soft drinks growth in developing market continues to be boosted by an expanding consumer base and rising disposable income levels.
 In developed markets there is a trend towards natural and local products.

 What makes this report unique and essential to read?

 The 2012 Soft Drinks Review reports comprise of data tables, charts and supporting text.
 The reports are compiled from extensive global soft drinks databases which are researched individually by country using our specialist researchers ‘on the ground’.
 Soft Drinks Reviews provide an invaluable guide to latest trends.